Generalizing GNNs with Tokenized Mixture of Experts: Problem Formulation and Analysis

-\textbf{Why this helps in a GNN context.} Unlike static inference, ICC varies $r_\theta(z)$ across inputs, enabling different effective message-passing behaviors (analogous to varying reliance in $\mathcal{H}_1$) without changing parameters, thus improving coverage over heterogeneous environments.
-The tradeoff is a new stability pathway: under distribution shifts and admissible feature/structure perturbations (per $B(z)$), routing can drift and degrade robustness~\cite{fedus2022switch}.
-We define the slice-optimal worst-environment risk for $\mathcal{H}_2$ as:

-\textbf{Handle 1: OOD risk via coverage and selection.} \emph{Question: how can ICC reduce worst-environment risk?} Consider an ICC instantiation where execution selects from a finite family of mechanisms (routed states)~\cite{jacobs1991adaptive}.
-Let $\beta_{\mathrm{cov}}$ denote worst-environment \emph{coverage} (for each environment, the best achievable loss within the family), and $\delta_{\mathrm{sel}}(e)$ denotes \emph{selection error} in environment $e$ (probability of selecting a non-oracle state).
-Assume the evaluation loss is bounded by $L_{\max}$ on test environments (used only for analysis).
-Then worst-environment risk is controlled by coverage and selection:
+\textbf{Lever 1: coverage and selection.} Consider an ICC instantiation that selects from a finite family of mechanisms~\cite{jacobs1991adaptive}.
+Let $\beta_{\mathrm{cov}}$ denote worst-environment coverage (the best loss achievable in the family per environment), $\delta_{\mathrm{sel}}(e)$ the selection error in environment $e$, and assume the evaluation loss is bounded by $L_{\max}$ on $E_{\mathrm{test}}$ (used only for analysis).
+Then

-\emph{What this exposes.} Eq.~\eqref{eq:H2_ood_bound_main_th} isolates two levers: (i) expand the mechanism family to reduce $\beta_{\mathrm{cov}}$, and (ii) make routing reliable under shift to reduce $\sup_e\delta_{\mathrm{sel}}(e)$.
-In a GNN, (i) can be achieved by diverse message-passing experts under a shared budget (e.g., an MoE encoder), while (ii) depends on stable routing signals and representations.
-The formal definitions and proof are provided in Appendix~\ref{app:H2_details}.